 Can You Use First Person in a Case Study?

 Follow your instructor’s guidelines.
 Many academic case studies use third-person writing unless instructed otherwise.
+Understanding what is second person point of view can also help you avoid using the wrong narrative perspective.

 What’s the difference between a case study and an essay?